 At Eagle's Landing Christian Academy we are blessed to have a full-time registered nurse on-site during the school day.
 Nurse Linda Payne is ready to help you and your family!
 Children need to be healthy to learn and learn to be healthy.

 Clinic Hours: 7:30 A.M. - 3:30 P.M. or by appointment

 If your child needs to take medication while at school:

-1. Complete the authorization form found on this web page.
-Fax or bring completed copy to Clinic.
+1. Complete the authorization form and fax or bring completed copy to the Clinic.

 2. Please keep prescription medications and/or over-the-counter medications in the original container.
 Your pharmacy can usually place a prescription in 2 labeled containers, 1 for school and 1 for home use.